96 E. 4th Street,

 1 person favorited this theater

-The Paramount Theater is another former movie palace built in 1927.
-It was located on East 4th Street close to Water Street and with 2,000 seats, was the largest movie theater to operate in Waterloo.
-The theater originally featured vaudeville and silent movies, and when sound came along, it was soon only showing movies.
+Located on E. 4th Street close to Water Street.
+The Riviera Theatre was built for A.H.
+Blank and opened December 29, 1927 with Clara Bow in “Get Your Man” on the screen.
+On stage were Boyd La Verne & the Riviera Stage Entertainers.
+The Riviera ‘Grand’ organ was played by guest organist Ralph Jones.
+With 2,000 seats, the Riviera Theatre was the largest movie theatre to operate in Waterloo.
+The theatre originally featured vaudeville and silent movies, and when sound came along, it was soon only showing movies.

-Like many Atmospheric style theaters, the auditorium was designed to make you feel that you were outdoors.
+Like many Atmospheric style theatres, the auditorium was designed to make you feel that you were outdoors.
 Artificial trees stood on both sides of the balcony.
-An effects machine projected stars on the theater’s ceiling, and once each night, the moon rose and set.
+An effects machine projected stars on the theatre’s ceiling, and once each night, the moon rose and set.

-For several years, the theater presented a series of live stage presentations through an arrangement with the Broadway Theatre League of Waterloo and periodic concerts thru the Waterloo Teachers Association.
+On May 17, 1929 it was renamed Paramount Theatre.
+For several years, the theatre presented a series of live stage presentations through an arrangement with the Broadway Theatre League of Waterloo and periodic concerts thru the Waterloo Teachers Association.
 On these occasions, movies were shut down for the day, the screen flew, the speakers rolled away, and a magical transformation took place.

 In 1972, a fire destroyed the stage area.
-The asbestos fire curtain came down, saving the rest of the theater, but then it was ultimately demolished.
+The asbestos fire curtain came down, saving the rest of the theatre, but then it was ultimately demolished.

-The area once occupied by the Paramount Theater is now a riverfront park.
+The area once occupied by the Paramount Theatre is now a riverfront park.

 Just login to your account and subscribe to this theater